Mdlkxzmcp/various_erlang/Designing_for_Scalability_with_Erlang-OTP/notes.md

 ### ETS
 Table is linked to the process that creates it, and deleted when that process terminates. `DETS` are available for `D`isk storage.

-Set – each key-value tuple can occur only once. `O(n)`
+* Set – each key-value tuple can occur only once. `O(n)`

-Ordered set – same restrictions as with sets, but the tuples can be visited in order by key. `O(log n)`
+* Ordered set – same restrictions as with sets, but the tuples can be visited in order by key. `O(log n)`

-Bag – each key-value tuple combination can only occur once, but a key can appear multiple times. `O(n)`
+* Bag – each key-value tuple combination can only occur once, but a key can appear multiple times. `O(n)`

-Duplicate bag – tuples can be duplicated. `O(n)`
+* Duplicate bag – tuples can be duplicated. `O(n)`

 ### Distributed Erlang
 The `net_kernel` module allows for fine-grained control of interconnections.
 In a combination with the `-hidden` flag, this creates a variety of uses, including operations and maintnance, as well as creating bridges between node clusters.
+They are still detectable with `> nodes(hidden)`.

 ---